 Are you in the midst of planning a celebration of life ceremony?
 We’ve created a helpful infographic to guide you through the planning process and to help you craft the perfect celebration of life ceremony that truly captures the essence of who your loved one was and celebrates his or her incredible life.

 - 3. Plant a tree in your loved one’s name.
 Select a sapling of her favourite type of tree, and plant it in a place that she loved.
-(The planting of a tree could be incorporated into a celebration of life service if you wish.)
+(The planting of a tree could be incorporated into a celebration of life service if you wish.
+This is one of our favourite celebration of life ideas as a tree is a gift for generations to come.)

 - 4.Donate some of your loved one’s clothing or belongings to charity.